 • Line a baking sheet with tin foil; set it aside.

 • Rinse the potatoes and discard any that may have any green spots.
-Pat the potatoes dry, then cut them in half and put them into a large mixing bowl; set aside.
+Thoroughly pat the potatoes dry and, if you have time, set them out on a paper towel to air dry for about 10-15 minutes (the dryer, the better).
+Cut them in half and put them into a large mixing bowl; set aside.

 • In a small bowl, mix the sea salt, garlic powder, onion powder, herbes de provence, paprika, and cracked pepper.